eduardokota/eduardokota.github.io/README.md

 and
 [can be animated](http://snapsvg.io).

-[Third-party widgets](http://cloudcannon.com/tips/2014/12/12/the-ultimate-list-of-services-for-static-websites.html) can be handy, but slowdown webapps when overused, as
+[Third-party widgets](http://cloudcannon.com/tips/2014/12/12/the-ultimate-list-of-services-for-static-websites.html) can be handy, but slowdown when overused, as
 [Webfonts](https://www.google.com/fonts),
 [Angular.js](http://angularjs.org),
 [Bootstrap](http://getbootstrap.com),